There are many benefits to introducing other plants to your rose garden. Water saving and pest repelling are just two benefits of companion planting.

 Growing tips: Plant santolina instead of buxus as a low hedge around formal rose beds.
 After clipping, sprinkle the leafy offcuts amongst the roses as insect-repelling mulch.

-Rose expert Ludwig Taschner’s tips and hints
+Rose expert Ludwig Taschner’s companion planting tips and hints

 - Give roses room to grow within a bed.